drmouhcinemohammed-commits/PDE6D-PU-Learning/README.md

 pip install -r requirements.txt
 ```

-You will also need the trained model file `PU_model.keras` (not included
+You will also need the corresponding trained model file
-in this repository).
+(`PU_model.keras` and/or `RandomForest_PDE6D.pkl`), not included in this
+repository.

 ## Usage